efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 This creates a CloudFormation CodePipeline stack called `ecs-update-pipeline-v1`.
 As mentioned above, the pipeline will start executing once its created. **Let the pipeline finish before proceeding**.

 After this pipeline executes, the container will reflect the latest code in the `docker/main.py` script.
+The `ecs-update-pipeline-v1` can be re-run to deploy changes made to the Docker image.

 ## Clean Up

 In the AWS CloudFormation console, delete the stacks created for this project in the following order.
+Let the deletion of each stack finish before deleting the next.

 1. ecs-create-pipeline-v1-app-stack
 2. ecs-update-pipeline-v1